cimm/omabox/readme.md

 $ snap set omabox imv-duration=30
 ```

-Depending on your hardware the screen might be upside down.
-Luckily we can [rotate the screen](https://askubuntu.com/a/1293464) in the mir-kiosk config.

 ## Development

 This section explains the inner workings of the omaBOX snap and is not needed to get your omaBOX up and running.